 We recommend using VLC as a desktop player.
 VLC is cross-platform and supports nearly every popular audio and video codec imaginable.
 To play our stream, simply copy one of the links above, open VLC, go to Media -> Open Network Stream, and paste the stream URL.

-Other players known to work well include mplayer, WinAmp, Foobar2000, and mpv.
+Other players known to work well include MusicBee, WinAmp, Foobar2000, Rhythmbox, and mpv.
+We have also done cursory testing of several other applications, including xmms2 and audacious.
 Configuring these applications is left as an exercise for the reader.
+If you find another player that works well, send us an email at firstname.lastname@example.org, and we'll add it to the list.

 About the Stream

-Our webstream is generated through 100% donated hardware and 100% free software.
+Our webstream is generated on donated hardware using 100% free software.
 WUVT uses Ogg Vorbis, an advanced audio codec built for streaming audio with better quality than most commercial codecs (MP3, Real, Windows Media, etc.) at comparable bitrates.
-Our stream is distributed using Icecast and generated with Darkice.
+We also provide an AAC stream so that we can better support a wide range of devices.
+All streams support TLS by default; however, they can be accessed using non-encrypted HTTP on port 80 or 8000, should your software or device not support TLS.
+Our stream is distributed using Icecast and generated with Liquidsoap.